 Deferred contingent consideration relates solely to the consideration payable on the acquisition of RL-IOM.
 The amount is reliant upon the total value of assets awarded in the contract renewal of a specified client.
-As at 31 December 2021, management deemed it most probable that the highest asset 'hurdle' would be met and therefore the maximum amount of contingent consideration payable has been provided for.
+As at 31 December 2022, management deemed it most probable that the highest asset 'hurdle' would no longer be met.
+The provision has been adjusted to reflect management's best estimate on the level of assets retained.
 The consideration remains to be paid due to a delay in the formal renewal date.
-The earliest expectation of payment is in H2 2022.
+The earliest expectation of payment is in H2 2023.